Efimov three-body states on top of a Fermi sea

-The solutions shown in Fig.~\ref{spec}c are clearly self-similar.
-This is a hallmark of univeral behavior.
+The solutions shown in figure~\ref{spec}c are clearly self-similar.
+This is a hallmark of universal behavior.
 We find that a scaling law governs the relation between $a_{n}^{-}$ and $k_{\rm{F}}$.
-The $k_{\rm{F}}$ values for which an Efimov trimer threshold crosses resonance (nearly vertical 'jumps' in Fig.~\ref{spec}c) are given by the universal relation
+The $k_{\rm{F}}$ values for which an Efimov trimer threshold crosses resonance (nearly vertical 'jumps' in figure~\ref{spec}c) are given by the universal relation

 where $\alpha$ is a non-universal constant that sets the overall scale.
 Recall that this relation connects a feature of the background, $k_{\rm{F}}$, and a feature of the universal, vacuum three-body system, $s_0$.
 Considering that Pauli blocking should influence low-momentum states, while the scaling laws are derived from the high-momentum behaviour \cite{braham2006}, our results are highly non-trivial.
-The derivation will in fact be hindered by an obstructing term at low momentum, and the recovery of the scaling form is not obvious.
-The scaling with $k_{\rm{F}}$ is also found for the points at which the trimer merges with the atom-dimer continuum as seen in Fig.~\ref{spec}c.
-When considering either the ratios of the trimer energies on resonance (where Efimov originally found the infinite tower of universal states), or for the critical scattering length at which the trimers merge with the atom-dimer continuum at non-zero three-body energy (the black dots in Fig.~\ref{spec}b) we again find the same behavior when varying $k_{\rm{F}}$.
+The usual derivation of the Efimov scaling relation in vacuum will in fact be hindered by an obstructing term at low momentum, and the recovery of the scaling form is not obvious.
+The scaling with $k_{\rm{F}}$ is also found for the points at which the trimer merges with the atom-dimer continuum as seen in figure~\ref{spec}c.
+When considering either the ratios of the trimer energies on resonance (where Efimov originally found the infinite tower of universal states), or for the critical scattering length at which the trimers merge with the atom-dimer continuum at non-zero three-body energy (the black dots in figure~\ref{spec}b) we again find the same behavior when varying $k_{\rm{F}}$.
+The scaling on resonance was obtained previously in Ref.~\cite{macneill2011} but only in the limit of very large mass difference.
 While the results presented here have assumed equal mass particles, we find the same behavior for different masses when $s_0$ is changed accordingly.
 We address the advantages of using different mass ratios below.